 3. A buffer strip at least ten (10) feet wide shall be provided along the side and rear property lines, planted with evergreen trees and shrubs that provide an effective visual screen.
+Massage Establishment There shall be no more than seven (7) massage establishments allowed within the city limits at any given time.
 Microbrewery Subject to all local, state and federal regulations and licensing requirements.
 No outdoor storage.
 Shall be limited to a brewery that produces less than 15,000 barrels of beer.
 Mobile building.
 Temporary while permitted or special uses are under construction.
 Not to exceed six months.
 Mobile home park.
 1. Location.
 A mobile home park shall front for a sufficient distance to provide safe access upon a State Highway, a Major Thoroughfare, a Collector Street or a local access road paralleling an expressway and shall have access and egress only on such road.
 2. Street Access Requirements.
 The entrance road to a Mobile Home District development shall have a minimum right-of-way width of 60 feet with a minimum pavement width of 28 feet.
 The entrance road shall have a turning radius from the highway of at least 30 feet and the entrance road shall extend at least 100 feet into the Mobile Home District development.
 3. Size.
 A Mobile Home District development shall have a minimum buildable area of at least 20 contiguous acres.
 4. Density.
 A Mobile Home District development shall have a density of not more than six (6) mobile home lots per buildable acre.
 5. Mobile Home Lots.
 Each mobile home shall be located on a separate mobile home lot as shown on a development plan for the Mobile Home Park meeting the following: a.
 Each mobile home lot or space shall be directly accessible from an approved internal paved park driveway not less than twenty (20) feet in width.
 No direct access to mobile home lots or spaces from public streets shall be permitted.